BACH FLOWER REMEDIES Overview Information

 - Metronidazole (Flagyl) interacts with BACH FLOWER REMEDIES

 Bach flower remedies contain alcohol.
-When metronidazole is taken with alcohol it can cause a reaction.
+When metronidazole is taken with alcohol it might cause a reaction.
 Talk to your health provider before taking Bach flower remedies if you are using metronidazole.

 BACH FLOWER REMEDIES Dosing